 - R WP, chapter 10 (focus on key terms listed at the end of the chapter). - B Complete self-test on Canvas. - A Policy advocacy 3: What should be done when international trade harms workers? - S Woods, Ngaire and Narlikar, Amrita.
-2001.
 "Governance and the Limits of Accountability: The WTO, the IMF, and the World Bank."
-International Social Science Journal 53 (170): 569-583.
+International Social Science Journal 53, no. 170 (2001): 569-583.

 Is the international economic system fair?
+We will meet via Zoom today.

 - R WP, chapter 8 (focus on key terms listed at the end of the chapter). - R Singh, JP.
-2020.
 "Race, culture, and economics: an example from North-South trade relations."
-Review of International Political Economy. - B Complete self-test on Canvas. - A Policy advocacy 4: Whose interests should the IMF represent? - A Policy advocacy 5: How can international economic flows help the poor?
-The view from Vietnam. - S Babb, Sarah L. and Kentikelenis, Alexander E. 2018.
-"International financial institutions as agents of neoliberalism."
+Review of International Political Economy (2020). - B Complete self-test on Canvas. - A Policy advocacy 4: Whose interests should the IMF represent? - S Babb, Sarah L. and Kentikelenis, Alexander E. "International financial institutions as agents of neoliberalism."
 In The SAGE Handbook of Neoliberalism, 16-27.
-Thousand Oaks, CA: SAGE Publications.
+Thousand Oaks, CA: SAGE Publications, 2018.